 Revisions:

 Rev 0: Initial version of the document.

-Fixed some CID proposed resolution.
+Rev 1: Fixed some CID proposed resolution.
 No technical changes to the document.
 CID 12308 is deferred.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGax Draft.
 This introduction is not part of the adopted material.